aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/how-to/edit-photo-programmatically/merge-images/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Merging images can be in the horizontal or vertical direction and it is possible to save the combing image onto different formats.
-Before merging images we need to calculate the total size of the resulting image by summing the total width or height of the images depending on the merge direction.
-Then we create a new merge image with the calculated dimensions and combine our images into one.
+ You need to calculate the total size of the resulting image before merging.
+You can merge images in the horizontal or vertical direction.
+Depending on the merge direction, you will need to sum the total width or total height of the new images.
+Then create a new merge image with the calculated dimensions and put the images into the new one.
 </p>

 {{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "JPG-to-JPG-merge.java" >}}

-You can find more examples in the Aspose.Imaging documentation how to <a href="https://docs.aspose.com/imaging/java/merge-images/">merge images</a>.
+You can find more Java code examples in the Aspose.Imaging documentation article <a href="https://docs.aspose.com/imaging/java/merge-images/">Merge images</a>.